IgniteUI/help-topics/topics/02_Controls/igEditors/07_igDatePicker/05_Migrating_to_the_new_igDatePicker.md

-dropDownListOpened|<a name='dropDownListOpened'></a>Event which is raised when the drop down is already opened. dropDownListClosing|<a name='dropDownListClosing'></a>Event which is raised when the drop down is closing. dropDownListClosed|<a name='dropDownListClosed'></a>Event which is raised when the drop down is already closed. dropDownItemSelecting|<a name='dropDownItemSelecting'></a>Event which is raised when the drop down list item is selecting. dropDownItemSelected|<a name='dropDownItemSelected'></a>Event which is raised when the drop down list item is selected. mouseout|<a name='mouseout'></a>Event which is raised on mouseleave at any part of editor including drop-down list.
+dropDownListOpened|<a name='dropDownListOpened'></a>Event which is raised when the drop down is already opened. dropDownListClosing|<a name='dropDownListClosing'></a>Event which is raised when the drop down is closing. dropDownListClosed|<a name='dropDownListClosed'></a>Event which is raised when the drop down is already closed. mouseout|<a name='mouseout'></a>Event which is raised on mouseleave at any part of editor including drop-down list.

 [See all events](%%jQueryApiUrl%%/ui.igdatepicker#events)